 5.10.
-Regulatory Risk
+Legal and Regulatory Risk

-This is the risk that the volume and complexity of regulatory issues may impact the Society's ability to compete or the Society breaches a regulatory requirement.
-The Society has policies and procedures in place to ensure compliance with the regulations and the Board monitors regulatory changes to ensure the Society continues to meet all of its regulatory requirements.
+This is the risk to the Society of fines, public censure, limitations on business or restitution costs arising from failing to understand, interpret, implement and comply with UK and EU legal and regulatory requirements, including anti-money laundering and fraud.
+The Society has policies and procedures in place to ensure compliance with the regulations and the Board monitors regulatory changes to ensure the Society continues to meet all of its legal and regulatory requirements.

 The Society manages this risk by ensuring that staff are adequately trained, and that appropriate advice is sought from external sources, as appropriate.
-This enables the Society to review and to plan ahead for regulatory changes, by assessing the impact on the Society's processes, reporting requirements and strategic planning.
+This enables the Society to review and to plan for legal and regulatory changes, by assessing the impact on the Society's processes, reporting requirements and strategic planning.